mrubinsk/horde-dev-vagrant/README.md

 git-master-dev:         Current git master.

+git-master-dev-32bit:   Current git master running on 32bit Ubuntu Trusty.

-git-master-cyrus:       Current git master using cyrus-imapd with kolab
+git-master-cyrus:       Current git master using Cyrus with kolab
                         annotations available instead of stock dovecot.

 git-master-php7:        Current git master running on PHP7.

 pear-horde-5.2:         Installs the current Horde Groupware Webmail Edition
                         running on PHP 5.5.

+pear-horde-cyrus-5.2:   Same as pear-horde-5.2, but running Cyrus instead of
+                        instead of Dovecot and setup for Kolab.

 pear-horde-mariadb-5.2: Same as pear-horde-5.2, but running MariaDB instead of
                         mySql.